Painting galvanized steel swing set

 - Lexington, Massachusetts

-It would be beyond the scope for the painting of an old swing set, but any professionals who are reading this regarding industrial painting of galvanized components should know that there are "recognized" preparation steps for preparing galvanized surfaces for painting in ASTM D6386 [link is to spec at TechStreet], and that the American Hot Dip Galvanizers Association at www.galvanizeit.org has booklets available that explain the situation with painting galvanized steel.
+It would be beyond the scope for the painting of an old swing set, but any professionals who are reading this regarding industrial painting of galvanized components should know that there are "recognized" preparation steps for preparing galvanized surfaces for painting in ASTM D6386 [link by ed. to spec at TechStreet], and that the American Hot Dip Galvanizers Association at www.galvanizeit.org has booklets available that explain the situation with painting galvanized steel.

 Check with several paint stores.
 One will sell a primer for painting on galvanize.
 It used to be a zinc chromate based paint, but you can not get it over the counter anymore, so there will be a suitable substitute at one or more stores.James Watts